How to Win Your VA Disability AppealUpdated September 18, 2022 Veterans Disability

 5. Gather Evidence

-You may want to provide supplemental medical evidence that the original VA reviewers weren’t privy to in order to strengthen your case.
+You may want to provide supplemental medical evidence that the original VA reviewers didn’t originally have to strengthen your case.
 At this point, you can begin working with your medical team to gather such documentation.
 Once you’ve filed your appeal with the BVA, you should receive a letter notifying you that the BVA has received it.
-At this point, you will have 90 days to add more medical documentation to your file, request a hearing, or change or select your legal representation.
+At this point, you will have 90 days to add more medical documentation to your file, request a hearing, or select (or change) your legal representation.